Space Systems Engineering - Specialization

 Academic focus

-The academic focus of this specialization is design, development and testing of scientific instrumentation and support systems.
-These include both space, airborne and ground -based instruments and systems.
+The academic focus of this specialization is the design, development and testing of scientific instrumentation and support systems.
+These include both space, airborne and ground-based instruments and systems.

 Requirements for the specialization

-If you - in addition to the general requirements for the education - meet the following more strict requirements for the selection of courses, the title of the specialization 'Space Systems Engineering' will be on the diploma in addition to the title of the general programme: 'Earth and Space Physics and Engineering'.
+If students - in addition to the general requirements for the programme - meet the following five more strict requirements for the selection of courses, the title of the specialization 'Space Systems Engineering' will be added to the diploma under the title of the general programme: 'Earth and Space Physics and Engineering'.

 30300 | Introduction to Satellite Systems | 10 | point | Autumn E5 (Wed 8-17) |